ossec/ossec-docs/docs/manual/output/mysql-database-output.rst

         </database_output>
     </ossec_config>

-The values will need to be corrected for your installations hostname, user, password, and database.
+The values will need to be corrected for your installations hostname, mysql user, password, and database.

 Complete MySQL Output